OSC/ondemand/SECURITY.md

   * Audit code to find any potential similar problems (1-2 days).
   * Prepare fixes for all releases still under maintenance.
 These fixes will be released as fast as possible (2-7 days).
+  * Redact the information provided by the reporter and publish the vulnerabilty.
+  * 90 days after publishing the vulnerability the original unredacted may be published if the reporter wishes.
+During investigation the team will ask if the reporter wishes the original report to be published in full 90 days after publishing.

 ## Comments on this Policy